SlicerDMRI/SupWMA-TrainingData/README.md

 # SupWMA-TrainingData

-Training data for SupWMA is in release.
+Training data for SupWMA is in the Release.